Why can't former Buffalo LB Mike Stratton gain Canton's attention?

 “That hit and that win,” said former Bills’ quarterback Jack Kemp, “put Buffalo on the major-league sports map.”

 Unfortunately, the linebacker behind both seldom gains recognition beyond that one tackle, and that’s a shame.
 Because Mike Stratton produced more than one memorable play.
 He produced one memorable career.
-He was a six-time AFL all-star and three-time All-Pro.
+He was a six-time AFL All-Star, including three times as a consensus choice.
 He was named to the AFL's All-Time second team.
 He's a member of the Bills’ 50th anniversary team.
 And he’s on the Bills’ Wall of Fame.

+"By all accounts," said AFL historian Todd Tobias of Talesfromthe AmericanFootballLeague.com , "he was excellent.
+A very sound performer and solid hitter."

 From 1962 to 1972, Stratton played 142 games for Buffalo, mostly at right linebacker, and never missed a contest until the 1970 season.
 More importantly, he anchored a defense that, one year after “The Hit Heard Round the World,” shut out the Chargers in the 1965 AFL championship game, 23-0.